Family Educational Rights and Privacy Act

 Washington, DC 20202-5901

-The following is a partial list of records maintained in college offices and the official responsible for each:
+The following is a partial list of records maintained in university offices and the official responsible for each:

 Academic records and transcripts: Registrar